 As AI-generated images, edited videos, and misleading visuals circulate more easily than ever, individuals and educators face growing challenges in verifying what they see online.
-This session will introduce the VISAVIS Project, a European initiative designed to strengthen people’s ability to detect manipulated or out-of-context visual content.
-By combining quick and accessible digital verification tools with engaging media literacy training, VISAVIS supports citizens in developing both the practical and critical skills needed to navigate today’s complex online environment.
+This session will look back the VISAVIS Project, a European initiative designed to strengthen people’s ability to detect manipulated or out-of-context visual content.
+By combining quick and accessible digital verification tools with engaging media literacy training, VISAVIS supported citizens in developing both the practical and critical skills needed to navigate today’s complex online environment.

 The session will offer an overview of the project’s approach, including its citizen-science testing in Belgium and Sweden, and will feature testimonials from guest participants involved in shaping the tools and learning resources.
 It will also highlight how professionals—especially those working in adult education, libraries, community learning, and media literacy—can integrate VISAVIS methods into their practice to better support informed, resilient digital engagement.